Iraq Fast Facts

 April 9, 2003 - Coalition forces take Baghdad.

-May 1, 2003 - Speaking on the aircraft carrier USS Abraham Lincoln, President George W. Bush declares that "major combat operations" in the Iraq war are over, despite some continued fighting.
+May 1, 2003 - Speaking on the aircraft carrier USS Abraham Lincoln, President Bush declares that "major combat operations" in the Iraq war are over, despite some continued fighting.

 May 22, 2003 - The United Nations Security Council approves Resolution 1483, lifting sanctions against Iraq and reaffirms the "sovereignty and territorial integrity of Iraq."
 It also acknowledges the US and Great Britain's right to occupy Iraq.
 The resolution sets up a UN support system to work with the United States and Great Britain to facilitate the transition to a government elected by the people of Iraq.